Science and religion: harmony or contradiction ?

 Formalization and bureaucratization of science :

-scientists often become "fugitives" of competition and prestige, formal criteria (citation indexes, "publish,loss of perspective and synthetic thinking, reluctance to dialogue with others (with "lay people").
+scientists often become "persecuted" of competition and prestige, formal criteria (citation indexes, "publish, or perish!", etc.) Ş loss of perspective and synthetic thinking, reluctance to open dialogue with coleguaes and others (with "lay people").

 The dehumanization of science